sjaakbanaan/untappd-data-visualised/README.md

 - Tagged friends
 - Breweries by rating
 - Beer types by rating
+- Filter by breweries
+- Filter by brewery cities
+- Filter by brewery countries
+- Filter by venues drank at
-- Filter by country drank at
+- Filter by countries drank at
-- Filter by city drank at
+- Filter by cities drank at
-- Filter by brewery
+- Filter by tagged friends
 - Show checkins on a map
 - Frequency: Beer ABV
 - Frequency: Beers per year